 MUST 5-step plan:

-Step 2 – Note percentage unplanned weight loss and score.
+- Step 2 – Note the percentage of unplanned weight loss and score.

-Step 4 – Add scores from steps 1, 2 and 3 together to obtain overall risk of malnutrition.
+- Step 4 – Add scores from steps 1, 2 and 3 together to obtain the overall risk of malnutrition.

-Step 5 – Use management guidelines and/or local policy to develop care plan.
+- Step 5 – Use management guidelines and/or local policy to develop a care plan.

-- Specially planned healthy, nutritious diet i.e. enough carbohydrates, proteins, fats and diary, as well as vitamins and minerals.
+- Specially planned healthy, nutritious diet i.e. enough carbohydrates, proteins, fats and dairy, as well as vitamins and minerals.

 - Additional nutritional supplements